-Congratulations on your acceptance to University of Lynchburg (LC)!
+Congratulations on your acceptance to the University of Lynchburg!
 We are excited about the opportunity to have you join our wonderful and vibrant community here in Lynchburg, Virginia.
-There are many things for you to consider in preparation for your arrival to the United States and your transition to LC.
+There are many things for you to consider in preparation for your arrival to the United States and your transition.
 We encourage you to read through the student visa information that describes what steps you need to take in order to meet important requirements and also includes general information on how to best prepare for your arrival.
-The college has an International Student Orientation that all new international students attend prior to the start of classes, and we look forward to meeting you in person when you arrive!
+The University has a Fall International Student Orientation that all new international students attend prior to the start of classes, and we look forward to meeting you in person when you arrive!

 Applying for Your Student Visa